el-mike/restrict/README.md

 ```

 ## Conditions
 Conditions allows to define more specific access control.
-It's similar to ABAC model, where more than just associated role need to be validated in order to grant the access.
+It's similar to ABAC model, where more than just associated role needs to be validated in order to grant the access.
 For example, a Subject can only update the Resource if it was created by it.
-Such a requirement can be expressed in Restrict as a Condition.
+Such a requirement can be expressed with Restrict as a Condition.
 If the Condition is not satsfied, access will not be granted, even if Subject does have the required Role.

 Restrict ships with couple of built-in Conditions, but any number of custom Conditions can be added.